bobinrinder/react-keyboard-input-hook/README.md

 # react-keyboard-input-hook [![code style: prettier](https://img.shields.io/badge/code_style-prettier-ff69b4.svg?style=flat-square)](https://github.com/prettier/prettier)
 A [React Hook](https://reactjs.org/docs/hooks-intro.html) to easily work with keyboard inputs.
+This library was originally built for controlling input from a Fire TV remote but it is now flexible for any keyboard input that works with key codes.

+## Demo

+An example and quick start is at [https://github.com/bobinrinder/react-fire-tv-web-app-example](https://github.com/bobinrinder/react-fire-tv-web-app-example)

 ## Install